-Orienteering is an exciting sport for all ages and fitness levels that involves reading a detailed map and using a compass to find checkpoints as quickly as you can, navigating from a detailed map.
+Orienteering is an exciting sport for all ages and fitness levels that involves racing to find checkpoints as quickly as you can, navigating from a detailed map.

 How to get started

 The best way to get started is to just come out to any of the events.
-If you arrive a few minutes before the starting time, we will give you a brief introduction and then you can go around all or part of a course, on your own or with someone else.
-It's easy to learn and a lot of fun.
+If you arrive a few minutes before the starting time, we will give you a brief introduction and then you can go around a beginner friendly course that is offered at all our events.

 All you need is some clothing you don't mind getting dirty and good footwear, in case the trails are a bit muddy.
 For insurance reasons, you must become a member of the Sage Orienteering Club in order to participate in local orienteering events.
-Membership fees are: $5 for a one time try out of orienteering; $20 for Individuals for the season and $40 for a family for the season.
-Membership is valid for the entire calendar year and is payable at either the first event you attend or by registering on Zone4.
+Membership is super cheap, so go sign up today for your 2019 membership on our membership page.
+Membership is valid for the entire calendar year and is payable at either the first event you attend.
 Membership includes liability insurance through the Canadian Orienteering Federation insurance policy.

-Our events are in the Kamloops and Salmon Arm areas, and usually have a couple of different course levels.
-There is a fee of $5 per adult for a weekend event (Kamloops), and 2$ per person for a weeknight event (Salmon Arm).
+Our events are in the Kamloops, Salmon Arm, and Revelstoke (and now Okanagan!) areas, and usually have a couple of different course levels.
+There is a fee of $5 per person per event.